EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Filtering by event type

-If you only want to subscribe to events of a given type there are two options.
+If you only want to subscribe to events of a given type, there are two options.
 You can either use a regular expression or a prefix.

 #### Filtering by prefix

-If you want to filter by prefix pass in a `SubscriptionFilterOptions` to the subscription with an `EventTypeFilter.Prefix`.
+If you want to filter by prefix, pass in a `SubscriptionFilterOptions` to the subscription with an `EventTypeFilter.Prefix`.

 @[code{event-type-prefix}](@grpc:server_side_filtering.py;server-side-filtering.js;server-side-filtering.ts;server_side_filtering/ServerSideFiltering.java;server-side-filtering/Program.cs;serverSideFiltering.go;server_side_filtering.rs)